 Need better care processes?
-Look at patients as part of a group
+Look at patients

 Although it is not the usual practice for care professionals, they should look at groups rather than individuals when planning care for patients.
 This will help them plan for a longer period, writes Freek Aertsen, lecturer in One Day Master Class Lean Operations in Care, in this column.
 And this has benefits such as more satisfied patients and staff, and lower costs.